bubbajoe/bubbajoe.dev/md/projects/dgate.md

 # Clustering and Persistence

-Currently, RKX doesn't use clustering or automated persistance across multiple nodes yet.
+Currently, DGate doesn't use clustering or automated persistance across multiple nodes yet.
 Currently, a change needs to be applied to all nodes individually.
 I plan to add clustering and persistance in the future.

-# RKX Client - `rkxcli`
+# DGate Client - `dgate-cli`

-`rkxcli` is a command line tool for managing RKX resources.
-I plan to also add the management of RKX instances, viewing RKX logs/stats, and other RKX features.
+`dgate-cli` is a command line tool for managing DGate resources.
+I plan to also add the management of DGate instances, viewing DGate logs/stats, and other DGate features.

 # Conclusion

-## RKX vs Kong
+## DGate vs Kong

-RKX aims to bring the simplicity of Kong, but the flexibility of building it yourself.
+DGate aims to bring the simplicity of Kong, but the flexibility of building it yourself.

-Therefore RKX utilizes similar high-level concepts as Kong:
+Therefore DGate utilizes similar high-level concepts as Kong:
 - Routes
 - Services
 - Modules (Plugins)